Travel.State.Gov >

 E-mail: tjusconsulate@mfa.tj (Consular Issues)

-Potential for Terrorist Activity: Terrorist organizations, including ISIS, have a limited presence in the region, mostly by attracting sympathizers and followers through online platforms and social media.
-Terrorists have planned and carried out attacks against government entities, such as law enforcement and security services.
+Potential for Terrorist Activity: Terrorist organizations, including ISIS, have a presence in the region.
+Their activities mostly include recruiting sympathizers and followers through online platforms and social media, with the aim of conducting terrorist attacks in Tajikistan and other countries.
+While attacks are rare in Tajikistan, terrorists have planned and carried out attacks against foreigners and government entities, such as law enforcement and security services.

 Tajik authorities maintain a high level of security to thwart terrorist attacks.
 This could lead terrorists to seek softer targets including facilities where U.S. citizens and other foreigners congregate such as residential areas; clubs and restaurants; markets; places of worship; schools; hotels; outdoor recreational events, including popular hiking areas; and resorts.
 U.S. citizens should avoid predictable patterns of movement and revealing their personal information and location on social media.
 If using social media, ensure your privacy settings are appropriately set.

-U.S. Embassy Dushanbe continues to employ heightened security precautions.
+U.S. Embassy Dushanbe employs heightened security precautions.
 U.S. citizens should report any unusual activity to local authorities and then inform the Embassy.

-Restricted zone of Gorno-Badakhshan: Do not enter the Gorno-Badakhshan (GBAO) region without official permission.
+Restricted Zone of Gorno-Badakhshan: Reconsider travel to Gorno-Badakhshan Autonomous Oblast (GBAO).
+The current political situation in Afghanistan creates a challenging and unpredictable environment in the border areas due to evolving security conditions.
+Do not enter the Gorno-Badakhshan (GBAO) region without official permission.
 Persons violating the law may be detained by Tajik law enforcement.
-To enter this restricted zone, request a special permit from Tajik embassies/consulates or from the Ministry of Foreign Affairs (MFA) or the Department of Visas and Registration of the Ministry of Internal Affairs (OVIR) registration department if applying within Tajikistan.
+Violent clashes with security forces erupted in GBAO in recent years, and the government of Tajikistan can suspend travel permits for non-Tajik citizens on short notice.
+To enter this restricted zone, request a special permit from Tajik embassies/consulates or from the MFA Consular Department or the Department of Visas and Registration of the Ministry of Internal Affairs (OVIR) registration department if applying within Tajikistan.
 Submit authorization requests at least two weeks in advance of your trip.
 If granted, authorities will annotate your passport with the names of the settlements and cities you are authorized to visit.

-There is now an easier option to include travel to GBAO in your travels.
-In September 2015, Tajikistan introduced an e-visa for tourism, available online, which is valid for a single entry into Tajikistan and valid for 45 days.
-For an additional price, this e-visa option allows you to apply for official permission to visit GBAO at the same time.
-Please visit the Republic of Tajikistan's e-Visa Application webpage for information on electronic visas to Tajikistan and instructions for a GBAO permit.
+If applying for an e-Visa for tourism, you can apply for official permission to visit GBAO at the same time, for an additional fee.
+Please visit the Republic of Tajikistan’s e-Visa Application webpage for information on electronic visas to Tajikistan and instructions for a GBAO permit.

 Crime: Criminal activity in Dushanbe is moderate.
 Incidents are not usually violent, but muggings, armed robberies, and pick-pocketing do occur.
 Police do not provide adequate or immediate assistance and often will not open minor or routine cases.